AOMediaCodec/libavif/README.md

 ### Libyuv Dependency

 Libyuv is an optional but strongly recommended dependency that speeds up color space conversions.
-It's enable by default with a value of `SYSTEM`, so it's expected to be installed on the system.
+It's enabled by default with a value of `SYSTEM`, so it's expected to be installed on the system.
 It can either be built locally instead by using `-DAVIF_LIBYUV=LOCAL` or disabled with `-DAVIF_LIBYUV=OFF`.